Skip to main content

 • IPS: Patient clinical data

-• PV: User context and preferences
+• (Optional) PV: User context and preferences

 Adaptation Techniques